-This site has several detailed guides on this process.
+This site has much detailed information on this process.
 For purposes of obtaining permanent residence while in E-2 status, you should know that either qualifying relatives (family-based immigration) or an employer (employment-based immigration) can file a petition for you.

-However, immigration regulations specifically prohibit E-2 nonimmigrants from applying through adjustment of status-- at least, not without jumping through an additional hoop.
+However, immigration regulations specifically prohibit E-2 nonimmigrants from applying through adjustment of status--or if they do so, they must jump through an additional hoop.

 The E-2 treaty trader program was created in part to facilitate trade between the U.S. and the various countries with which the U.S. has trade agreements.
 As a consequence, E-2 status gives E-2 nonimmigrants certain legal rights that come from the trade agreement.
 If you wish to adjust status from E-2 to permanent residence while in the U.S., you must be willing to waive, or give up, these rights under the trade agreement.
 To do this, you will need to file Form I-508, Waiver of Rights, Privileges, Exemptions and Immunities, along with your adjustment application.

 Waiving your rights under E-2 status is not a mere formality.
 Certain things, including tax liability, benefits under the particular trade agreement between your home country and the U.S., and other important legal rights can be affected should you waive them.
-Contact an immigration attorney if you have questions on your specific E-2 status.
+Contact an immigration attorney if you have questions.